thomaswmorris/poemsfromtom/README.rst

 .. code-block:: python

     context = poetry.utils.get_context()
+    print(context)

     # Loads a contextual poem, e.g. it will load Christmas poems on Christmas and summer poems during the summer
-    poem = curator.get_poem(context=context, weight_schemes=['context'])
+    poem = curator.get_poem(context=context)
     print(poem.body)

-Contextual poems are sent daily to the listserv, which can be found `here <https://thomaswmorris.github.io/poems>`_.
-If you want to be on the email list, just ask me.
+Contextual poems are sent daily to the listserv.
+Past poems are on my `website <https://thomaswmorris.github.io/poems>`_.
+If you want to be on the listserv, just ask me.